diego-maeda/blink-safety/README.md

     <img height="75" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/github/github-original-wordmark.svg" />
 </div>

 Other tech used:

 [Pusher](https://pusher.com/)

 [Blink1](https://blink1.thingm.com/)
+___
 ### :hammer: Project walkthrough
 We utilize the Police Department API to identify instances of Domestic Violence.
 Upon detection, we store this information in our database and promptly relay it to the broadcast system (Pusher.com).
 Through this system, every user connected to the platform receives immediate notifications regarding these cases.

 ### :oncoming_police_car: Covered Police Departments
 - Florida State
   - St. Petersburg

-# add how to install
+### How to install the project
+Since Blink-Safety is an open-sourced project you can use it according to our license.

 # Roadmap